Oral Cancer: Surgery

 Your doctor will tell you when to return to check the wound and, if needed, to remove stitches.
 You may also be scheduled to see a physical therapist, respiratory therapist, dietitian, speech pathologist, or a dental specialist, depending on your needs after surgery.

 After surgery, you may have either radiation or radiation and chemotherapy.
-This is to reduce the chance that any cancer cells that remain will spread.
+This is to reduce the chance that the cancer will come back.
 Having another type of treatment after surgery is called adjuvant therapy.

 When to call your healthcare provider